It4innovations/HyperLoom/doc/source/client-py.rst

 Basic usage
 -----------

-The following code contains a simple example of Loom usage.
+The following code contains a simple example of HyperLoom usage.
 It creates two constants and a task that merge them.
 Next, it creates a client and connect to the server and submits the plan and waits for the results.
 It assumes that the server is running at address *localhost* on TCP port 9010.